Corporate Tax Registration UAE: Step-by-Step EmaraTax Guide (2026)

 AED 10,000 Late Registration Penalty — And How to Get It Waived

-Under Cabinet Decision No. 10/2024, missing the registration deadline triggers a fixed AED 10,000 penalty.
-However, the FTA has introduced a waiver:
+Missing the registration deadline triggers a fixed AED 10,000 penalty.
+However, the FTA has introduced an automatic waiver:

 Corporate Tax Registration for Free Zone Companies